kit-tm/KIRA-Rust/tests/README.md

 # Running Tests

-This repository includes several scripts and tools to set up, run and debug test scenarios using docker containers.
+This repository includes several scripts and tools to set up, run and debug test scenarios using docker containers or just plain Linux network namespaces.

 ## Building Container Images